hissp.compiler module#

 The Hissp data-structure language compiler and associated helper functions.

-Sometimes a macro needs the current namespace when expanding, instead of its defining namespace.
-Rather than pass in an implicit argument to all macros, it’s available here. readerless uses this automatically.
+Sometimes a macro needs the current environment when expanding, instead of its defining environment.
+Rather than pass in an implicit argument to all macros, it’s available here. readerless and macroexpand use this automatically.

 exception hissp.compiler.CompileError[source]#